EstherMarie/EstherMarie/README.md

 ## Hello! 😃

 My name is Esther Marie Reis.
-I'm from Rio de Janeiro, Brazil and I'm starting my journey as a Full Stack Developer.
+I'm from Rio de Janeiro, Brazil and I'm starting my journey as a Front End Developer.
 <!--
 Web accessibility is one of my biggest interests and I aim to help making the internet more accessible and inclusive for everyone.
 -->